 Almost all smaller shops close for lunch.
 Some supermarkets in Sarlat, Gourdon and Souillac close on Sundays (except in high season when they open in the morning).

-Saturday: Sarlat’s (21 km) main market of the week snakes along the medieval streets in the centre of town; it’s good for fresh produce and artisanal foods, as well as clothing and tourist knick-knacks.
-This is a great food market experience summer or winter and not to be missed.
+Sarlat’s (21 km) main market is a great food market experience summer or winter and not to be missed.

-Gourdon’s main market (13 km) is held in the car park by the Post Office.
-It operates year-round and has high quality fruit and vegetables and specialist stalls.
+Gourdon’s (13 km) main market has high quality fruit and vegetables and specialist stalls.

-Sunday: Fajoles (6 km) operates only in high season (Jun to Sept) selling fresh local produce, honey, cut flowers, sometimes accompanied by music (and sangria!).
+Fajoles (6 km) operates only in high season (Jun to Sept) selling fresh local produce and cut flowers

 Caviac (7 km) on the opposite side of the river, just off the Sarlat road, a small market but good range of produce.